jacobdcastro/window-dimensions-hooks/README.md

 Unlike the previous hooks, the `useWindowDimensions` hook returns an object with height and width key-value pairs.
 Therefore, you can use object destructuring to pull the height and width values from the object.

-Just as before, the values of the height/width properties are live-updated when the browser window is resized.
+Just as before, the values of the height/width keys in the object are live-updated when the browser window is resized.

 ```jsx
 import React from 'react';